wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 [Last time, we discussed Wang's attack in theory]({% post_url 2020-04-20-wangs-attack-1 %}).
-Now let's work through the implementation.
-This is tricky, but with a little finesse we can get it looking pretty good.
-The end result will be a script that continuously generates MD4 collisions at a rate of several per minute.
+Now let's cover the implementation.

+The description for [Cryptopals Set 7](https://cryptopals.com/sets/7) calls Wang's attack "as difficult as anything we've done [in all 7 sets of challenges]".
+I would not disagree.[^1] It's a tricky challenge, but if we take the right approach we can get it to read clearly and run fast.
+The end result is a script that continuously generates MD4 collisions at a rate of several per minute.

+[^1]: Although an honorable mention goes to challenge 48.
+That one covers Bleichenbacher's attack on RSA with PKCS 1.5, an attack whose proper implementation requires a comparably psychotic level of attention to detail as Wang's attack does.

-We'll be working in Python, because life's too short to waste time writing hard code like this in any less helpful language.
+We'll be working in Python, because none of us have the time to write hard code like this in less helpful languages than Python.
+No, it's not as fast as C, but it doesn't take years off your life either.

 The theory behind the attack was covered in [Wang's Attack in Theory]({% post_url 2020-04-20-wangs-attack-1 %}).
 That post covers the "what" and "why" of Wang's attack; this post covers the "how".

-# MD4
+# Review: MD4's Internals

 [Here is a full implementation of MD4 in Python](https://github.com/wootfish/cryptopals/blob/master/challenge_30.py).